Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

                    }
 ```

-In this example we configure flow logging status for a Network Security Group.
-In the response, we see the specified NSG has flow logging enabled, flow logging version 2 set and no retention policy set.
-If the region does not suport version you specificed, Networkwatcher will return the default version.
+In this example, we configure flow logging on a Network Security Group (NSG) with version 2 logs specified.
+In the response, we see the specified NSG has flow logging enabled, the format is set, and there is no retention policy configured.
+If the region does not support version you specificed, Network Watcher will write the default supported version in the region.

 ### Example 3: Configure Flow Logging and Traffic Analytics for a Specified NSG
 ```